fiskaltrust/rollout-doc/overview/architecture.md

 ![Overview of three tiers interaction](./images/arch.png "Overview of three tiers interaction")

 *fiskaltrust.Middleware* is the autonomous service providing the **core fiscalization functionality**.
-Your POS system connects to the Middleware to **sign and persist its receipts** and the Middleware, in turn, communicates with *fiskaltrust.Portal* to upload its own receipt chain and receive any changes you made to its configuration on the Portal side.
+Your POS system connects to the Middleware to **sign and persist its receipts**, and the Middleware, in turn, communicates with *fiskaltrust.Portal* to upload its receipt chain and receive any changes you made to its configuration on the Portal side.

-The following paragraphs will provide you with a brief overview on these major components.
+The following paragraphs will provide a brief overview of these major components.

 ## Portal

-The portal is the central **management hub** where you control all aspects of your *fiskaltrust* account, as well as of the accounts of your associated POS Operators (*subject to their authorization*).
-This also includes the set-up and management of your Middleware instances (*CashBoxes*).
+The fiskaltrust.Portal is the central **management hub** where you control all aspects of your *fiskaltrust* account, as well as of the accounts of your associated POS Operators (*subject to their authorization*).
+This also includes the setup and management of your Middleware instances (*CashBoxes*).

 The portal is also **used by the Middleware** to receive aforementioned *CashBox* configuration, for package management, and to update its receipt chain.